 Put mentions and hashtags at the end of the tweet to avoid confusion for screen reader users.
 It can be hard for them to figure out what is being said when there are hashtags and at signs in the middle of sentences.
 It takes longer for them to figure out what is being said.

 For hashtags, capitalize the first letter of each word to make sure screen readers know when words start and end.
 Spell out acronyms and put the acronym in parens.
 Try listening to your tweet with a text-to-speech app before posting it to see how it sounds.

 You can help your followers who have low vision by making sure your avatar and bio information have adequate color contrast.

 Easy Chirp is an accessible alternative to Twitter.
 It has better support for assistive technologies such as screen readers, with a more consistent layout and easier keyboard navigation.

-- Include descriptive text when you post a photo
+- Edit the machine-generated alternative text to add richer, contextual descriptions when you post a photo

 - Add a caption file, or use YouTube’s captioning services for Facebook videos

 - Like Facebook’s Accessibility page for updates on new accessibility features